House Call Pet Euthanasia

 When you call Peaceful Partings, we will be available to answer questions and to offer guidance in making the decision to euthanize your pet if you have not already made the decision with your regular veterinarian.
 The decision is a personal one, and we will not make it for you.
 However, we can discuss quality of life issues that may make your decision easier.
 When the decision to euthanize has been made, an appointment will be set.

-The pet owner may choose the disposition of the body.
+The pet owner may choose the disposal of the body.
 The first option is to keep the body for burial or make arrangements for burial with a pet cemetery.
 The second option is cremation.
 Peaceful Partings uses the services of a local pet crematorium in Colorado Springs.
 We have personally viewed their processes for both individual and communal cremations and feel confident that they offer professional, ethical services.
 Transportation of the body to the crematorium is apart of Peaceful Partings service.
 If cremation is chosen, the family must decide if they want the ashes returned.
 If they do not want the ashes returned, the pet will be cremated with a group of other pets, called communal cremation.
 The ashes will be mixed with other pets, and will be spread on a private ranch.
-If the family does want the ashes returned, individual cremation is performed.
-The pets are individually cremated, and the ashes will be returned to the family by Peaceful Partings.
-The ashes will be placed in a temporary container or in an urn of the family’s choice.
+If the family does want the ashes returned, individual partitioned or solo cremation is performed.
+The pets are individually separated during cremation, and the ashes will be returned to the family by Peaceful Partings.
+The ashes will be placed in a wood or clay pot urn at no charge or in an urn of the family’s choice for purchase.
 The third option is private cremation, where the family arranges with the local crematorium to be present during the cremation process.

 Peaceful Partings offers house call pet euthanasias by appointment.
 We realize not all euthanasias can be planned in advance, and we try to accommodate the pet’s and family’s needs.
-We do offer evening and weekend appointments, so please call for availability.
+We do offer evening and weekend appointments at no additional fees, so please call for availability.